Skip to main content

 Parents/carers play a crucial role in ensuring that their children understand the importance of using the internet and mobile devices appropriately.
 Research shows that many parents do not fully understand the issues surrounding online safety and are often less experienced in the use of IT than their children.
 Staff at Risedale are available to help and support all parents so they are better equipped to understand these issues and are encouraged to contact the school directly if they have any concerns.
 Parents should be aware of the negative effects of too much 'screen time' on children's and young people's health.
 Overuse of E-Technology can reduce the amount of time children are physically active, lessen the amount of sleep they are getting and could impact their eyesight.
 A number of parental control systems and apps are available that can limit screen time for children successfully.

-If you require any further information on how to support your child with online safety please contact James Yates or Sarah Cox, our Dedicated Safeguarding Leads (DSL), for safeguarding advice or our IT Support Team for any technical help you may need, both via our reception on 01748 833501.
+If you require any further information on how to support your child with online safety please contact our Safeguarding Team at DSLsafeguarding@risedale.org.uk, or our IT Support Team at enquiries@risedale.org.uk for any technical help you may need, both can be contacvted via our reception on 01748 833501.

 The following website links provide supportive information for parents/carers enabling them to protect their children online by setting up parental controls and offering helpful advice about ways to talk to children to promote online safety.
 These resources will hopefully educate both pupils and parents on how to improve and maintain the safety of their online presence.